Asthma in Children

-Asthma is the leading cause of chronic illness in children.
-It affects as many as 10 to 12 percent of children in the U.S. and, for unknown reasons, is steadily increasing.
-It can begin at any age, but most children have their first symptoms by age 5.
+Asthma is the leading cause of chronic (long-term) illness in children.
+It affects more than 7 million children in the United States.
+For unknown reasons, the rate is steadily increasing.
+Asthma can begin at any age, but most children who have it have their first symptom by age 5.

 What makes a child more likely to develop asthma?

 There are many risk factors for developing childhood asthma.
 These include:

 - Family history of asthma, allergies, and atopy (a genetic, or inherited, likelihood to develop allergies and asthma)

 - Exposure to tobacco smoke before and/or after birth

 - Being raised in a low-income environment